peteroupc/MailLib/docs/PeterO.Mail.Message.md

 It would be appreciated if users of this library contact the author if they find other ways in which this implementation deviates from the mail specifications or other applicable specifications.

+If a MIME message or body part has an unrecognized transfer encoding, its content type is treated as "application/octet-stream" rather than the declared content type (per MIME) and its transfer encoding is treated as 7bit (a clarification to MIME).

 This class currently doesn't support the "padding" parameter for message bodies with the media type "application/octet-stream" or treated as that media type (see RFC 2046 sec.
 4.5.1).

 In this implementation, if the content-transfer-encoding "quoted-printable" or "base64" occurs in a message or body part with content type "multipart/*" or "message/*" (other than "message/global", "message/global-headers", "message/global-disposition-notification", or "message/global-delivery-status"), that encoding is treated as unrecognized for the purpose of treating that message or body part as having a content type of "application/octet-stream" rather than the declared content type.
 This is a clarification to RFCs 2045 and 2049.
 (This may result in "misdecoded" messages because in practice, most if not all messages of this kind don't use quoted-printable or base64 encodings for the whole body, but may do so in the body parts they contain.)